braindatalab/PyBispectra/README.md

 ## Citing:
 If you use this toolbox in your work, please include the following citation:<br/>
 Binns, TS, Pellegrini, F, Jurhar, T, Nguyen, TD, Köhler, RM, & Haufe, S (2025).
-PyBispectra: A toolbox for advanced electrophysiological signal processing using the bispectrum.
+PyBispectra: A toolbox for advanced electrophysiological signal processing using the bispectrum. *Journal of Open Source Software*.
 DOI: [10.21105/joss.08504](https://doi.org/10.21105/joss.08504)